 Shepherd, P.A., 2011.
 The Effects of a hospital ward eating environment on patients' mealtime experience.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: